 Imo (いも/イモ/芋) is a Japanese word for beginners to the language, which generally refers to or has the meaning of potato.

 Imo (Pronunciation) is actually not the name of a variety.

 But it is the umbrella term for nutrients-stored and enlarged edible plant roots and rhizomes, except for bulbs like an onion or Tamanegi (玉ねぎ).

-The tuber Imo is a nutritious food rich in carbohydrates such as starch and its cultivation is easy.
-Because of that, today, in many parts of the world, Imo has been a staple in the diet.
+The tuber is a nutritious food rich in carbohydrates, such as starch, and its cultivation is easy.

 Another Meaning of Imo

-This Imo has a negative or sarcastic meaning and can give offense to the targeted individual, so please be careful when you use it.
+This Imo has a negative or sarcastic meaning and can be offensive to the targeted individual, so be careful when you use it.

 - あの男性歌手は芋だ。: That male singer is uncool (or unattractive in appearance).